 Loch Garten in winter

 Loch Garten in winter is magical.
 Frost and snow create a winter wonderland at Loch Garten.
+This time of year is also perfect for winter wildlife encounters in the Cairngorms!

 What to wear when visiting Loch Garten